Fulvestrant

 One of the following risk factors can increase the chances of breast cancer:

-• Hormonal changes (sudden hike in the levels of estrogen and progesterone hormones after menopause).
+• Hormonal changes (a sudden increase in estrogen and progesterone levels after menopause).

 • Unhealthy lifestyle.